Recording Better Voice Notes with Your Phone

 - Short stories: 2–5 minutes.
 Interviews: 20–40 minutes with breaks.
 Split by topic for easier search later.

-- How do I make transcripts?
+- How do I keep voice notes searchable?

 Preserve stories that outlast chat threads